Neopatrimonialism: Africa

-Nicolas Van de Walle argues that neopatrimonialism is very prevalent in Africa since the departure of colonialism.
+Nicolas van de Walle argues that neopatrimonialism is very prevalent in Africa since the departure of colonialism.
 African regimes are presidential, which facilitates clientelism since power is concentrated in a single individual with ultimate control of networks.
-As Joel Migdal puts it, the state in African countries seems omnipresent in all aspects of people's lives, from the very local to the central government levels.
+As Joel S. Migdal puts it, the state in African countries seems omnipresent in all aspects of people's lives, from the very local to the central government levels.

 Van de Walle introduces the notion that in Africa, states are hybrid regimes where patrimonial practices and bureaucracies coexist to a higher or lesser degree.
 African states have laws and constitutional order and in parallel are ruled by patrimonial logic in which political authority is based on clientelism and office holders constantly appropriate public resources for their own benefit.
 The dual nature of African regimes means that clientelism is not incidental and cannot be easily corrected with capacity building policies and at the same time formal structures play an important role, even in the least-institutionalized states.

 During the African Debt Crisis, neopatrimonialism showed various signs of weakness.
 As African countries accumulated massive amounts of debt caused by global recession and inflation from the OPEC oil embargo, the neopatrimonialist links that helped solidify legitimacy for regimes began to weaken.
 African countries had relied so heavily on foreign aid and loans as source of government income that when these resources dried up, regimes could no longer pay off the people they been paying or provide government jobs for those they had because regimes did not have the money to do so.
 This led to a lack of legitimacy in many countries resulting in rebellion.